Claim: A bill before Congress would make it a “hate crime” for pastors and churches to speak against homosexuality.

 article on the subject mentioned in passing, in its 18th paragraph, that some congressional staffers “said Pace’s recent comments to reporters at the Chicago Tribune about the military’s ‘don’t ask, don’t tell’ policy, in which he said homosexuality was immoral, would also be a distracting issue” at his confirmation hearing.
 (The primary reason expressed in the article for Pace’s dismissal was “concern from both parties that Pace’s confirmation hearing could evoke bitter debate about Iraq war policy.”)

-(ii) shall be imprisoned for any term of years or for life, fined in accordance with this title, or both, if
+- (ii) shall be imprisoned for any term of years or for life, fined in accordance with this title, or both,

 The bill would not create new law;